Cauchy-Schwarz Regularized Autoencoder: Cauchy-Schwarz Regularized Autoencoder

 One of our main motivations for the proposed constrained optimization objective is to use the Cauchy-Schwarz divergence for a mixture of Gaussian prior.
 Similar to the constrained problem defined in~\eqref{eq:csrae} we now define Mixture Cauchy-Schwarz regularized autoencoder (MixtureCSRAE) using mixture of Gaussian prior.
 We consider the inference model

 and the generative model

 Similar to the VAE framework we assume the approximate posterior is Gaussian distributed as defined in~\eqref{eq:q_zx_mixture}.
 We parameterize both mixture means $\mu_{\phi}(\cdot)$ and variances $\sigma^2_{\phi}(\cdot)$ through an encoding neural network with $x$ as input.
 A prior put on the approximate posterior is defined as a $K$-component mixture of Gaussians, c.f.~\eqref{eq:p_z}.
-The decoder utilizes a suitable distribution for the data under consideration, e.g., using the Bernoulli distribution for binary data or the Normal distribution for continuous data.
-It is parameterized by a neural network with weights $\theta$.
+The decoder is parameterized by a neural network with weights $\theta$ It uses an appropriate likelihood for the respective data used for optimization, e.g., a Bernoulli likelihood for binary data or the Gaussian likelihood for continuous data.
 Putting everything together we get the constrained optimization objective

 The first term of \eqref{eq:mixturecsrae} represents the reconstruction error.
 The remaining terms optimize the approximate posterior and the prior with $\lambda$ controlling its degree.
 The second term is maximized if the approximate posterior mean $\mu_{\phi}$ is close to one of the prior means $\mu_{k,\psi},\; k=1,\ldots, K$.
 The third term penalizes mean priors $\mu_{k,\psi}$ if they are close together and hence, avoids clusters degrading to one cluster.
 The second last term penalizes the loss term if the approximate posterior increases.
 The last term can be considered constant w.r.t. to number of clusters.
-The full derivation of the objective can be found in the Appendix~\ref{app:subsec:mcsrae-deriv}.
+The full derivation of the objective can be found in the Appendix (1.3).

 \textbf{Choice of prior} The mixture means and variances of $p(z)$ are easier to set for lower-dimensional cases.
 However, setting mixture parameters in high dimensions is non-trivial.
 Therefore, similar to VampPriorVAE~\cite{tomczak2018vae}, we learn the parameters of $p(z)$ through a neural network.
 There are two kinds of priors we will investigate for our evaluation: \begin{enumerate} \item mixture of Gaussians prior (MoGPrior):